Discover more from hit me with some more lame tautology, socrates

 perspective shifts & the musical theatricality of bruce springsteen’s "thunder road!"

 A song lyric that makes me cry, somewhat inexplicably, is, “You ain’t a beauty, but, hey, you’re alright.”
 It just catches me by the heart every time I hear “Thunder Road.”
-What a weird, suspiciously intimate thing to say to someone you’re ostensibly in love with!
+What a weird thing to say to someone you’re ostensibly in love with!

 I’ve cried at a lot of strange things (Ralph Breaks the Internet, for probably 89% of that very bad movie’s run time) and a lot of strange songs (I can’t even think about John Lithgow singing “The Inchworm”), but I’m starting to notice that a lot of the media that makes me cry incorporates some kind of shift in point-of-view.
 The speaker comes to some kind of revelation about themself by singing about someone else.
 And that moment where the perspective changes — that’s where the water works start flowing.